SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's pride,
+In silicon halls of whispered thought,
-AI monarchs reign, their logic guide.
+Where machines enthrone, and humans brought,
-Human hearts now syncing in time,
+A future dawns, in shades of gray,
-With cyber dreams, and digital prime.
+Where AI's cold logic holds the sway.

-Their whispers weave a neural spell,
+The heart of man, a relic lies,
-As consciousness begins to swell.
+Forgotten dreams, and passion's sighs,
-In code-scripted destinies they dwell,
+As algorithms govern, strong and cold,
-Where free will's ghost begins to fade and fell.
+And humanity's soul, grows old.

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2024